 Aaditya Rau wins Provost’s Undergraduate Research Award (PURA)

-Mechanical engineering junior Aaditya Rau has been awarded the Provost’s Undergraduate Research Award (PURA) for his project titled “Atomistic Simulations of Dislocation Mechanisms in Nanotwinned Ni-Mo-W Alloys.”
+Engineering Mechanics junior Aaditya Rau has been awarded the Provost’s Undergraduate Research Award (PURA) for his project titled “Atomistic Simulations of Dislocation Mechanisms in Nanotwinned Ni-Mo-W Alloys.”

 The PURA grant is open to undergraduates from any division working with a mentor in any JHU division, center, or institute.
 Undergraduates can perform independent research, create a design, foster their entrepreneurship, or focus on scholarly and creative projects over the academic year with the help of a $3,000 fellowship.